 I know.
 This step threatens to make you even more overwhelmed.
 But by placing all your to-dos in one place, they are out of your head and can be attacked one-by-one.
 Even if pen-and-paper is your thing, consider getting a task management tool online such as Todoist to keep all your responsibilities in one place and mark them for different days throughout the week.

-Weight Tasks By Importance - Productivity Tips for Entrepreneurs
+Weight Tasks By Importance - Productivity Tips for Managers

 Since some items on your list come with built-in (and likely fast-approaching) deadlines, label those as most important and in the process give yourself a map to accomplishing your top projects in order.
 At this point, you can decide to knock-out some of the smaller, less time-consuming projects or go for the big ones.